Trump-Backed Bill Hagerty Seeks to Close Final Week with TN Win

 — Sean Hannity (@seanhannity) July 25, 2020

-Donald Trump, Jr., the president’s eldest son, on Monday named Hagerty his “candidate of the week” drawing focus from the Trump family onto the president’s pick in the primary.
+Donald Trump Jr., the president’s eldest son, on Monday named Hagerty his “candidate of the week” drawing focus from the Trump family onto the president’s pick in the primary.

-“Bill Hagerty has been a supporter of my father since before it was politically expedient,” Trump, Jr., told Breitbart News.
+“Bill Hagerty has been a supporter of my father since before it was politically expedient,” Trump Jr. told Breitbart News.
 “Others like to talk the talk, but Bill has always walked the walk in support of our conservative America First agenda.
 In the Senate, he’ll stand up to the Democrats and Never Trumpers and will fight to secure the border, hold China accountable and protect our precious constitutional rights.”

 I'm not afraid to stand up for our conservative values, even when it's tough.
 I look forward to representing the great state of Tennessee and fighting for our values everyday.